-That movie, Sean’s swansong as 007, was also produced by Producers Sales Organization a.k.a PSO, who were attached to produce Lionheart in late 1984 (as featured on a trade print ad) but they pulled in early 1985 for a reason that I gave in the first paragraph.
-Who knows how Franklin managed to put the squeeze on the distributor, Orion Pictures, albeit it wasn’t much of a squeeze given that the limited cinema run was held in Canada as a sort of a testing ground.
-A bad idea that would prove to be a big mistake in the long run seeing as how they should have released it in England first, given the number of English actors like Patrick Durkin as seen below with Helena Tóth (whose Facebook profile is where I got most of these pics from).
+That movie, Sean’s swansong as 007, was also produced by Producers Sales Organization a.k.a PSO, who were attached to produce Lionheart in late 1984 (as featured on a trade print ad) but they pulled out in early 1985 for a reason that I gave in the first paragraph.
+Who knows how Franklin managed to put the squeeze on the distributor, Orion Pictures, albeit it wasn’t much of a squeeze given that the limited cinema run was held in Canada as a testing ground.
+A bad idea that would prove to be a big mistake in the long run seeing as how they should have released it in England first, given the number of English actors like Patrick Durkin as seen below with Helena Tóth (whose Facebook profile is where these colour photos originate).
 She was the production manager.
-She must speak English since she was a production supervisor of Tom Savini’s Night of the Living Dead remake.

 Once again in Portugal.
 The man is the still photographer.
 He is credited in English as Egon Endrényi, but is credited in Hungarian as Endrényi Egon.
 The latter is how Helena Toth (as Ágnes Tóth) had credited him on Facebook.
-Egon has worked on A Knight’s Tale, The Bourne Identity, Underworld, Hell Boy and Hell Boy II: The Golden Army.
 As for the below photo which was taken during the Hungary shoot, the person wearing the white hat is a wardrober who was tagged on Facebook as Balázs Piri Mari.
-She is named Mari Balázs-Piri on IMDB, but she went uncredited for her contributions.
-The moustached man holding the cigarette on the right is Gábor Szabó.
-He was the unit manager whereas the man holding the megaphone was one of the assistant directors.
+She is named Mari Balázs-Piri on IMDB, but went uncredited for her contributions.
+The moustached man holding the cigarette on the right was the unit manager, Gábor Szabó.
+The man holding the megaphone was one of the assistant directors.
 His name is Gábor Váradi.
 The cast and crew spent three months filming in Hungary before shooting in Portugal, whose weather was described by the director as raining for 11 out of 13 days when they were filming at the Cascais Coast.
 Worse still was that one of the supply trucks in Hungary got stuck in the mire.
 Sand didn’t help nor did a dozen or so of heaving shoulders.
 The truck was eventually pulled from the mud by a Russian tank retriever, which happened to be passing by on its way to practice maneuvers.